 Upper School students make extensive use of technology for research, writing, and communication across the curriculum.

-Slide Show about Upper School Technology to read more about the use of technology in each discipline.
+Please view our online slide Show about Upper School Technology to read more about the use of technology in each discipline.
 You can also visit the Technology Department Website for our help pages and support systems.

 BB&N began a "one-to-one" laptop initiative in 2016 at the Middle School.
 As of September 2018, all Upper School students are expected to own laptops.
 The Upper School is multi-platform, so students may bring any model of Mac or Windows laptop.
 WiFi is accessible everywhere.
 In addition to their own laptops, students also have access to higher-end computers for photography and video courses, lab computers in science, and iPads in World Languages and some science courses.
 The library is a hub of digital activity and loans laptops and iPads to students who might have a problem with their own.
 The school is a member of the Global Online Academy consortium which offers a variety of online courses available to juniors and seniors.

 The Internet Café in our dining commons is another popular spot for checking email and staying connected.

 Throughout the school day, and at home, students use computers to compose papers, research information, analyze data, create multimedia, access their class websites, and communicate globally.
 BB&N uses Google Apps as our collaborative, cloud-based productivity platform.
 The school's learning management system is PowerSchool Learning.
 All teachers maintain sites within PowerSchool to provide students with organized access to instructional resources.
 The school also licenses Microsoft Office so students can download it to their own laptops at no cost.

 Examples of Technology Use in Each Subject:

 - English classes use Google Docs for everyday composition and Microsoft Word for their more extensive writing projects.